 However, I will say that if you are a front sleeper, these pillows are definitely not for you.
 They are far too tall to be comfortable when sleeping on your tummy.
 I tend to move around quite a lot at night and go from side sleeping to back sleeping to front sleeping in cycles.
 So I have two pillows on the bed.
 I start off using my Otty and fall asleep on my side.
 If at any point in the night I want to sleep on my tummy, I simply grab my regular pillow which is a lot flatter and use that instead.

-Once you have the foundations of your bed sorted, another of my recommended ways to improve your sleep is to add a good quality duvet to the mix.
+Once you have the foundations of your bed sorted, another of my recommended ways to improve your sleep is to add good quality bedding to the mix.

 As we all know, duvets come in various sizes and weights and it is important to choose yours wisely.
 Generally speaking, the higher the togg rating, the better a duvet traps heat.
 As a good rule of thumb, 4 togg is great for summer, 9 togg is ideal for spring or autumn and 13 togg is well suited to winter.